About Google Analytics

 Google Analytics is the recommended tool to track user interaction and collect basic data from your website.

 A Princeton Site Builder site can be tracked by Google Analytics.
 If you want to learn more about Google Analytics, visit the University's LinkedIn Learning training website (login required) and search for "Google Analytics Essential Training."
-You can also follow Google's instructions, titled "Get Started with Google Analytics."
+You can also follow Google's instructions, titled "Set up Analytics for a website and/or app."

 Important note about Google Analytics 4